Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 according to your application's needs.
 The configuration file should be placed in the `src/main/resources` directory.
 A basic `log4j2.xml` configuration might look like this:

-> This configuration defines a console appender with a simple pattern layout and sets the root logger level to INFO.
+> 🔧This configuration defines a console appender with a simple pattern layout and sets the root logger level to INFO.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>